CSCI-526/pair-prototype-group12/README.md

 ## Prototype Description
 **Game Name: Exodia**
-- Players aim to assemble Exodia, a set of **five unique pieces**, before their opponents.
+- Players aim to assemble Exodia, a set of ** unithreeque pieces**, before their opponents.
 - Strategic card placement in the action queue benefits the player and disrupts their opponent.

 ---